Preticulata/IBM-Data-Science/README.md

 This repository contains all notebooks used in the IBM Data Science Professional Certificate Course: Applied Data Science Capstone

 You may use these as references if you need. **RESPONSIBLY!!**

+To those potential uncivilised people: Please submit your own work